Train Hard. Fuel Smart. Race Strong.

 Strong at the Start.
 Strong at the Finish.

-If you’ve ever felt powerful through the early miles but completely depleted in the later stages of a race, fueling may have played a role.
+If you’ve ever felt powerful through the early miles but completely depleted in the later stages of a race, fueling (or lack of) may have played a role.
+Late-race fatigue isn’t always about mental toughness.
+Often, it’s about energy availability.

 When athletes prioritize consistent, adequate fueling throughout training, they’re more likely to experience: